helm/chartmuseum/README.md

   --storage-local-rootdir="./chartstorage"
 ```

+#### Basic Auth
+If both of the following options are provided, basic http authentication will protect all routes:
+- `--basic-auth-user=<user>` - username for basic http authentication
+- `--basic-auth-pass=<pass>` - password for basic http authentication

+#### HTTPS
+If both of the following options are provided, the server will listen and serve HTTPS:
+- `--tls-cert=<crt>` - path to tls certificate chain file
+- `--tls-key=<key>` - path to tls key file

+#### Just generating index.yaml
+You can specify the `--gen-index` option if you only wish to use _ChartMuseum_ to generate your index.yaml file.

+The contents of index.yaml will be printed to stdout and the program will exit.
+This is useful if you are satisfied with your current Helm CI/CD process and/or don't want to monitor another webservice.

 #### Other CLI options
 - `--log-json` - output structured logs as json
 - `--disable-api` - disable all routes prefixed with /api